 The purpose of this course is to introduce the first year students to the concepts of circuit theory, with emphasis on digital electronic circuits.
-A student who successfully fulfills the course requirements will have demonstrated:
+A student who successfully fulfils the course requirements will have demonstrated an ability to:

-- An ability to identify linear systems and represent those systems in schematic form. - An ability to apply Kirchhoff's current and voltage laws and Ohm's law to circuit problems.
-An ability to understand the notion of node voltage and apply the Node method for analyzing electrical circuits. - An ability to simplify circuits using series and parallel equivalents, as well as Thévenin and Norton equivalents. - An ability to understand the advantages of digital processing and how these advantages are materialized through digital circuits. - An ability to define the structure and understand the simplified behavior (S, SR and SRC models) of MOS Field Effect Transistors (MOSFETs). - An ability to design digital gates (either NMOS or CMOS) using MOSFETs. - An ability to calculate the output voltages and the noise margins of digital gates and understand their significance. - An ability to identify first-order electric systems involving capacitors and inductors. - An ability to analyze first-order circuits and predict their behavior. - An ability to calculate the delay of digital gates driving other gates. - An ability to understand the notions of energy and power in digital circuits, discriminate between static and dynamic power dissipation, and to be able to calculate them (again for the case of a gate driving other gates).
+- · Identify linear systems and represent those systems in schematic form. - Apply Kirchhoff's current and voltage laws and Ohm's law to circuit problems. - Understand the notion of node voltage and apply the Node method for analyzing electrical circuits. - Simplify circuits using series and parallel equivalents, as well as Thévenin and Norton equivalents. - Understand the advantages of digital processing and how these advantages are materialized through digital circuits. - Define the structure and understand the simplified behavior (S, SR and SRC models) of MOS Field Effect Transistors (MOSFETs). - Design digital gates (either NMOS or CMOS) using MOSFETs. - Calculate the output voltages and the noise margins of digital gates and understand their significance. - Identify first-order electric systems involving capacitors and inductors. - Analyze first-order circuits and predict their behavior. - calculate the delay of digital gates driving other gates. - Understand the notions of energy and power in digital circuits, discriminate between static and dynamic power dissipation, and to be able to calculate them (again for the case of a gate driving other gates).